 I got a bike fit back in 2018 and after being measured in every way imaginable, I found out that I have wide sit bones.
 Sit bones support the body’s weight and are the main point of contact between the rider and the saddle.
 I could go on for hours about how important the relationship of sit bones and saddles are, but I digress.
 The big takeaway is that I have a wide ass, and Latus is latin for wide, so my curiosity was piqued by Selle Repente’s Latus CL.

 Founded in 2016, Selle Repente is relatively new to the cycling scene.
-It’s an Italian outfit (as if the name didn’t give that away), everything is made in Italy and, despite being just four years old, the brand offers some incredibly high-tech saddles.
+It’s an Italian outfit (as if the name didn’t give that away), everything is made in Italy and, despite being just five years old, the brand offers some incredibly high-tech saddles.

 My previous saddle came from the Specialized Power line and is similar in design to the Latus CL.
 The shape is dubbed “snub nose” because it’s essentially a normal saddle with the nose chopped off, reducing the overall length quite a bit while keeping the essential parts.
 Many companies such as Specialized, PRO, Fizik and Prologo produce such saddles.
 I was curious to see if a scrappy Italian upstart could take on these better-known brands.

 My saddle weighed in at 143.6g, which is less than the manufacturer’s claimed weight of 145g.
 I’ve probably had sneezes that weighed more.
 This saddle is lighter than almost everything other brands offer for a wide full-carbon race saddle.
 The truth is in the numbers, and I guess this makes me a weight weenie now.